exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

 When the Rewards package administrator will pay rewards to users for a period of time (each month for example), the rewards plugins will be used to retrieve earned points for each user having a wallet.
-The retrieved earned points will be used to compute amount of tokens to send to each user.
+The earned points will be used converted into an amount of tokens to send to each user.

-By example, the `Kudos reward plugin` is used to return the number of Kudos received by a user during a selected period of time.
+For example, the `Kudos reward plugin` is used to return the number of Kudos received by a user during a selected period of time.
+Administrators can configure the token value for each earned Kudos (or a total budget), so the rewarding engine can compute individual amounts of tokens for each user.

-In order to define a new Reward plugin, we will need:
+Developing a custom Reward plugin, requires:

-* A java Class that extends `RewardPlugin <https://github.com/exoplatform/wallet/blob/develop/wallet-api/src/main/java/org/exoplatform/addon/wallet/reward/api/RewardPlugin.java>`__
+* to write a java Class that extends `RewardPlugin <https://github.com/exoplatform/wallet/blob/develop/wallet-api/src/main/java/org/exoplatform/addon/wallet/reward/api/RewardPlugin.java>`__

    .. code:: java